 The Christian Scholars program (formerly known as Christian Leadership Scholarship or CLS) was established at Georgetown in 1980.
-Each year the college awards partial scholarships to approximately 80 incoming students.
 In 2001 Georgetown College received a grant from the Lilly Endowment to provide programs for the “theological exploration of vocation,” and with this support we developed the current program elements — Freshmen CSP Directions Pre-Orientation Camp, Fall Break Retreat to Hilton Head, CSP Freshmen Seminar, Mission travel support, and the Seminar on Vocation.

-We hope that this website communicates the vitality of the students involved in this program and the many ways that we are learning to think about or vocation and the wonderfully rich lives God is calling us to.
+I hope that this website communicates the vitality of the students involved in this program and the many ways that we are learning to think about or vocation and the wonderfully rich lives God is calling us to.

 Grace to You,

-Dr. Jonathan Sand Wise and Dr. Sheila Klopfer
+Dr. Sheila Klopfer